Iterative Motion Editing

 1Stanford University, 2Snap Inc.

-Paper Code (Coming Soon!)
-Video
+Paper Code Video

 We introduce a system for using natural language to conversationally specify local edits to character motion.
 Our key idea is to cast motion editing as a two-step process: converting natural language editing instructions into Python programs that describe fine-grained editing operations with a LLM, then executing resulting operations using a constraint generation and diffusion-based motion infilling process.
 As an intermediate between text and joints, we define a set of kinematic motion editing operators (MEOs) that have well-defined semantics for how to modify specific frames of a target motion.